-The cost is $30 per module for the GED test.
-There are four parts (modules) of the GED test.
+The GED® test cost is comprised of four parts (modules).
+Each module of the GED® test currently costs $30.
 Test fees must be paid online at the time of scheduling.

-7. What is the passing score for the GED test?
+What is the passing score for the GED® test?

-Please contact your local Regional Office of Education* for more information about scheduling the Constitution exam.
+Please contact your local Regional Office of Education* for more information about the Constitution module.